karamk2k/karamk2k/README.md

 # 💫 About Me:
 Hi, I'm Karam Abumuslem, a passionate Full Stack Developer based in Amman, Jordan.
-I specialize in building scalable and efficient web applications using PHP, Laravel, React, MySQL, and JavaScript.<br><br>I've gained hands-on experience through internships at AppTrainers and Clever Mind POB, where I worked on full-stack projects following Agile/Scrum methodologies.
+I specialize in building scalable and efficient web applications using PHP, Laravel, React, MySQL, and JavaScript.<br><br>I've gained hands-on experience as a Full Stack Developer at AppTrainers and Clever Mind POB, where I contributed to full-stack projects following Agile/Scrum methodologies.
+I take pride in writing clean, maintainable code and enjoy tackling new challenges to improve performance and user experience.
 I enjoy working on clean, maintainable code and love tackling new challenges to enhance performance and user experience.

 ## 🌐 Socials: